 The results show that features extracted with tsfresh can be used for correctly classifying PQ disturbances.
-However, a deeper understanding in choosing subsections of those features is needed, and also additional testing.
+However, a deeper understanding in choosing subsections of those features is needed, and so even additional testing.

 Our future endeavors will be creating a more optimal feature set, which might consist of a combination of our current features and features obtained from Wavelet Transform.
-Additionally, we will investigate the possibility of improvements using deep learning methods.
+Additionally, we will investigate the possibility of improvements which deep learning methods would bring to our results.

-6. ACKNOWLEDGMENTS
+ACKNOWLEDGMENTS